makeITyourway/borg_wrapper/README.md

 The projects diretory - Copy `sample.bw.sh` to `myownproject.bw.sh` and modify the values to your needs.
 Read the comments carefully !

+`scripts`
+A set of scripts created to support, help and give you some hints what you can do - ENJOY!

 ## Disclaimer
 We (makeITyourway) nor any contributor are taking any guarantee for this script, your backups or anything else.